haath/Goirate/README.md

 | GOIRATE_ACTIONS_NOTIFY | A comma-separated list of the e-mails to send torrents to. | |
 | GOIRATE_ACTIONS_DOWNLOAD | Enable automatic torrent downloads with [Transmission](https://transmissionbt.com/).
 Requires a valid RPC configuration. | `false` |

+## Known Issues

+- The scanner will read and write to the `~/.goirate/series.toml` file multiple times while running without actually locking the file.
+So editting the file manually while the `series scan` command is running may cause your changes to be overwritten.